 Owner’s draws are not steady

 Paying yourself a decent salary will provide you with a steady income (and buffer you personally if your business has a down-year).
 It will also reflect the true cost of operating your company, which comes in handy as you grow.

 With multiple owners or shareholders, there’s a twist.
 Even if you pre-define who can take an owner’s draw or distribution and when, you could wind up with conflicts between owners or get to a point where there aren’t sufficient funds for running the company.
 Don’t let that happen to you.

-If you have an S-corp and you’re trying to build up a 401(k), the IRS only allows you to make contributions from your salary, not from your owner’s distributions.
-Therefore, if you want to add to your 401(k), you need to have a bona fide salary.
-At the same time, you can also use other options to save for retirement, like IRA.
+If you have an S corp and you’re trying to build up a 401(k), the IRS only allows you to make contributions from your salary, not from your owner’s distributions.
+Therefore, if you want to add to your 401(k), you need to have a salary.
+At the same time, you can also use other options to save for retirement, like an IRA.